CUSTOMER ANALYTICS2025-11-12

 Website analytics tools are also necessary not only for measuring your website, but also for tracking the path that leads to it.

-You should be able to accurately state, for example, what percentage of visitors to your website convert.
+You should be able to accurately state, for example, what percentage of website visitors convert.

 You can also use website analytics tools to measure what visitors are doing on your site as they're navigating their way through it.